-There was an effort in the early 1980s by a group of U. S.-educated economists and business people who took over the ruling Partido Revolucionario Institutional (PRI) to build a privatized, deregulated and globalized Mexican economy.
+There was an effort in the early 1980s by a group of U. S.-educated economists and businesspeople who took over the ruling Partido Revolucionario Institutional (PRI) to build a privatized, deregulated and globalized Mexican economy.
 Among their objectives was tearing up the old corporatist social contract in which the benefits of growth were shared with workers, farmers and small-business people through an elaborate set of institutions connected to the PRI.

-NAFTA, however, provided no social contract.
+NAFTA however provided no social contract.
 It offered neither aid for Mexico nor labor, health or environmental standards.

 The agreement only protected corporate investors and everyone else was on his own.
 NAFTA's critics knew it would stimulate more trade; that was, after all, its function.
-Instead, what happened was that all of the benefits that came with new business went largely to the rich while the middle class and the poor would pay the costs, and the promised growth did not materialize.
-Although NAFTA is not the cause of all Mexico's economic troubles, it has made them worse.
-Since NAFTA's inception in 1994, the Mexican middle class has shrunk, and the number of poor has expanded.
-Economic growth was below the old corporatist economy's performance and substantially less than what is needed to generate jobs for Mexico's growing labor force.
-The North American Free Trade Agreement was meant to integrate the economies of the United States, Canada, and Mexico by breaking down trade barriers among them, creating jobs and closing the wage gap between the U. S. and Mexico.
+Instead, what happened was that all of the benefits that came with new trade went largely to the rich while the middle class and the poor would pay the costs, and the promised growth did not materialize.
+Although NAFTA is not the cause of all Mexico's economic troubles, it has clearly made them worse.
+Since NAFTA's inception in 1994 the Mexican middle class has shrunk and the number of poor has expanded.